Nikith29/illino/README.md

 Hello

-I am Nikith and I'm currently doing my undergraduation
+My name is Nikith and I'm currently doing my undergraduation at SRM Institute of Science and Technology

-I post projects which i worked on which are mostly analysis and time series analysis
+I use GitHub to post projects which i worked on personally which are mostly based on analysis especially business analysis

 Most recent project : Personal loan analysis